alt-shiftov/Houdini-Snippets/README.md

 ## Deformation and Skeleton Export

-- **RBD to FBX**: Prepares rigid body animations for FBX export.
+- **RBD to FBX**: Converts rigid animation into skeletal animation.
+Can be exported into FBX format.
+Useful for

-- **Deform to FBX**: Converts deforming geometry into bone deformation for FBX export.
-Works with multiple pieces.
+- **Deform to FBX**: Converts deforming geometry into skeletal animation.
+Can be exported to FBX format.
+Useful for deforming simulations from vellum.
+Supports tearing cloth simulation from vellum.
+Able to work with multiple pieces.

+- **Wire To FBX** :  Converts wire simulations from Vellum into skeletal animation, which can be exported in FBX format.
+This node supports both standard and broken wires.
+Able to work wih multiple separate wires.
+Multiple Capture methods.

 - **pCapt to boneCapt**: Converts point capture data to bone capture data.
 This node allows you to generate capture data between geometry and a skeleton using Point Deform, then convert it to bone capture deformation.
 Result will be work with the Bone Deform node.